scylladb/scylladb/raft/README.md

 For an example of first usage see `replication_test.cc` in test/raft/.

 In a nutshell:
-- create instances of RPC, storage, and state machine
+- create instances of RPC, persistence, and state machine
 - pass them to an instance of Raft server - the facade to the Raft cluster on this node
 - repeat the above for every node in the cluster